ideonate/cdsdashboards/docs/chapters/userguide/plotlydash.rst

 Select the framework required.
 For our example, we need to change this to *plotlydash*.

 Specify the URL-path to the Python file of our Dash app, relative to the Jupyter server's home folder.
 In our case, plotlyapp.py was at the top level in our Jupyter tree, so we just enter plotlyapp.py.
-It is important to get this right as file-not-found error messages are not currently propagated back up to JupyterHub easily.

 **Note that your Dashboard will be accessible by any other JupyterHub user.**